 This course satisfies the Interdisciplinary criteria (IDS) for the 2014 Core Curriculum.
+Offered fall semester, odd-numbered years.

 PSY 300.
 History and Systems.
 (3)

 This course will explore psychology's roots and major divisions as defined by the American Psychological Association.
 Required for Psychology majors and concentrations.